Kartikey-Singh-Gahlot/schoolApi/README.md

 # Introduction
-A simple api for adding a school listing and check the nearby school in the database
+A simple api for adding a school listing and checking the nearby school in the database

 # Technology_Used
 - Node.js